jaerrib/maerstanas/rules/rules.md

 - The player with the highest score wins.
 - Note that tie games are possible.

+# Alternate rules and scoring

+## The wraparound rule ("Advanced Mǽrstánas")
+- When considering hinges for edge positions, instead of counting the edge as a hinge, look at the position on the opposite side of the board.
+	- For example, position A2 would only count a hinge if a friendly stone was placed at G2.
+Likewise B3 would need to look at B7.
+	- Stones places in corners would need to consider both opposing corners.
+- When the "wraparound" rule is in effect, edges are **not** automatically scored as hinges.
+Only true stone-to-stone hinges, including wraparound positions, are scored.
+- Note: This rule may create positions that normally look unplayable.
+Care must be exercised when looking at at edge plays.

+## Simple scoring
+- When playing with the traditional ruleset, disregard scoring all edge hinges.
+This results in a lower scoring game, but may make it easier for new or younger players to grasp scoring more quickly.

 # Credits
 **Mǽrstánas** was created by John Beers.